• Skip to primary navigation

 Make ahead: make the simple syrup up to a week in advance and store it in the fridge or mix the margaritas (without the strawberries) and store in the fridge for up to 4 days.
 Shake and muddle the strawberries when you're ready to serve.

-Where to buy hibiscus: we purchased hibiscus flowers on amazon, but we also found hibiscus tea bags at our local grocery store.
+Note 1.
+Dried Hibiscus. we purchased hibiscus flowers on amazon, but we also found hibiscus tea bags at our local grocery store.
+Use 6 tea bags instead of the loose-leaf tea.

 Your email address will not be published.
 Required fields are marked *